Feminist political ecology: Research

-In a study on the Rural Federation of Zambrana-Chacuey (a peasant federation) and an international nongovernmental organization (ENDA-Caribe) in the Dominican Republic, Dianne Rocheleau examines social forestry within the region.
-Women are involved in the forestry industry, but previous research (summary numbers, "regional maps of forestry-as-usual" (Rocheleau 1995: 460) had not represented the "different publics (differentiated by gender, class, locality, and occupation) within the Federation (p460)".
-Rocheleau's study draws upon post-structuralism to "expand our respective partial and situated knowledges through a politics a science that go beyond identity to affinities then work from affinities to coalitions" (p459).In other words, the study does not assume that the identity of a person defines them, but instead focuses on "affinities" (defined as "based on affiliations, and shared views of interests, subject to change over time").
-The purpose of this was to "address women within the context in which they had organized and affiliated themselves (p461)".
-The purpose of the study was to include women in the general study of the area in a way that gave justice to the "ecological and social contexts that sustain their lives" (p461), instead of separating them from the context, rendering them invisible.
+Rocheleau's study draws upon post-structuralism to "expand our respective partial and situated knowledges through a politics of science that go beyond identity to affinities then work from affinities to coalitions" (p.
+459).
+In other words, the study does not assume that the identity of a person defines them but instead focuses on "affinities" (defined as "based on affiliations, and shared views of interests, subject to change over time").
+The purpose of this was to "address women within the context in which they had organized and affiliated themselves" (p.
+461).
+The purpose of the study was to include women in the general study of the area in a way that gave justice to the "ecological and social contexts that sustain their lives" (p.
+461), instead of separating them from the context, rendering them invisible.

+The symbolic resistance of the ecological movement faces the risk of being co-opted by mainstream discourse.
+Although the gesture of tree hugging in the Chipko movement constitutes a symbolic protest against commodification, it is simplified to a cultural landscape at the policy level, avoiding the underlying land rights struggle.
+This depoliticization process highlights the fundamental contradiction of liberal environmentalism, romanticizing Southern practices as primitive wisdom but denying their political-economic significance.

 In a Botswana study on urban poultry agriculture, Alice J. Hovorka (2006) examines the implications of fast-paced urbanization on social and ecological relations in a feminist political ecology framework.
 Men and women are both involved and affected by development issues, so therefore "gender is an integral part of a key element of agrarian change and rural-urban transformation" (Hovorka 2006:209).
 Before urbanization took off, socially constructed gender roles played a huge part in gendered experiences of the landscape.
 Gender determined the different roles, responsibilities and access to resources.
 It is important to note that although Botswana women gained the right to vote in 1966, they remain excluded from political power.
 Gender issues are rarely raised in this country where "powerful conventions restrict women's domain to the household and women's autonomy under male guardianship" (p211).
 With urbanization, land use is becoming more accessible to Botswana women.
 But studies have revealed that "women's access to social status and productive resources remains limited compared to men's" (p213).
 Traditional gender roles affect women's economic situation, their access to resources and land, their education, and their labor market.